 If you’re new to sewing, you may have just started with the standard presser foot that comes on the machine and haven’t yet changed it out.
-Most machines comes with several different presser feet that can make some aspects of sewing much easier.
+Most machines come with several different presser feet that can make some aspects of sewing much easier.

 The standard presser foot that comes with most all sewing machines can be referred to as a standard, universal, or zig zag foot.
 This means that the foot can be used on the machine for stitching with both a straight and zig zag stitch.
 Presser feet design, as well as how they attach to a machine can vary among sewing machine brands, however they still serve the same function.